ShiftLeftSecurity/codepropertygraph/cpgqls-client-python/README.md

 ## cpgqls-client

-`cpgqls-client` is a simple Python library for communicating with an instace of a Code Property Graph server.
+`cpgqls-client` is a simple Python library for communicating with an instance of a Code Property Graph server.

 ### Requirements